Registry

 and set up roles and permissions.

-Normally, assigning the roles/artifactregistry.writer
+Normally, assigning the roles/artifactregistry.writer role should be sufficient.

 Once the service account is ready, you need to generate and download a JSON key and base64 encode it: